COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/index.md

 1. Community weather data collection app "Gather" : to collect hyper local data and made using Flutter framework.

-2. Web-Based Real-Time Rainfall and Weather Monitoring Dashboard : utilizing AI models for dynamic visualisation and interactive maps to provide insights into climate data trends and forecasting.
+2. Web-Based Real-Time Rainfall and Weather Monitoring Dashboard : utilizing AI models for dynamic visualization and interactive maps to provide insights into climate data trends and forecasting.

 3. Open Source Backend Code: Promoting transparency and collaboration for users to leverage our ML-based climate analytics.